SFM61319/DyePy_OLD/README.md

 If you have any major issues/doubts/feature requests or anything else which you don't want to do on your own or which you want to contribute without forking this repository, then [please open an issue](https://github.com/SFM61319/dyepy/issues/new/choose "Open issue")

 ### Once again, thank you for spending your precious time here, it means a lot to me!

+## Changelogs (0.0.1 -> 0.0.2)
+ - Added a missed feature to [class Colors](https://github.com/SFM61319/DyePy/blob/master/dyepy.py#L250)
+ - Error handling is more efficient when the module ([DyePy](https://github.com/SFM61319/DyePy/blob/master/dyepy.py)) is run directly on a command-line (as a mini command-line interpreter)
+ - Added more information to [installation](https://github.com/SFM61319/DyePy#installation "How to install")
+ - Added more information to [usage](https://github.com/SFM61319/DyePy#usage-example "How to use")